Storm drain: Combined sewers

 Cities that installed their sewage collection systems before the 1930s typically used single piping systems to transport both urban runoff and sewage.
 This type of collection system is referred to as a combined sewer system (CSS).
 The cities' rationale when combined sewers were built was that it would be cheaper to build just a single system.
 In these systems a sudden large rainfall that exceeds sewage treatment capacity is allowed to overflow directly from storm drains into receiving waters via structures called combined sewer overflows.

 Storm drains are typically installed at shallower depths than combined sewers.
 This is because combined sewers were designed to accept sewage flows from buildings with basements, in addition to receiving surface runoff from streets.

 About 860 communities in the US have combined sewer systems, serving about 40 million people.
-New York City, Washington, D.C., Seattle and other cities with combined systems have this problem due to a large influx of storm water after every heavy rain.
+New York City, Washington, D.C., Seattle and other cities with combined systems have this problem due to a large influx of storm water after every heavy rain event.
 Some cities have dealt with this by adding large storage tanks or ponds to hold the water until it can be treated.
 Chicago has a system of tunnels, collectively called the Deep Tunnel, underneath the city for storing its stormwater.
 Many areas require detention tanks or roof detention systems that temporarily hold runoff in heavy rains and restrict outlet flow to the public sewer.
 This lessens the risk of overwhelming the public sewer in heavy rain.
 An overflow outlet may also connect higher on the outlet side of the detention tank.
 This overflow prevents the detention tank from completely filling.
-By restricting the flow of water in this way and temporarily holding the water in a detention tank or by roof detention public sewers are less likely to overflow.
+By restricting the flow of water in this way and temporarily holding the water in a detention vault or tank or by rooftop detention, public sewers are less likely to overflow.

 Regulations and local building codes

-Building codes and local government ordinances vary greatly on the handling of storm drain runoff.
-New developments might be required to construct their own storm drain processing capacity for returning the runoff to the water table and bioswales may be required in sensitive ecological areas to protect the watershed.
+Building codes and local government ordinances vary significantly on the handling of storm drain runoff.
+New developments might be required to construct their storm drain processing capacity for returning the runoff to the water table and bioswales may be required in sensitive ecological areas to protect the watershed.

-In the United States, cities, suburban communities and towns with over 10,000 population are required to obtain discharge permits for their storm sewer systems, under the Clean Water Act.
+In the United States, cities, suburban communities, and towns with over 100,000 population, smaller community drainage systems in urbanized areas, and additional municipal systems that are specifically designated by state agencies are required to obtain discharge permits for their storm sewer systems under the Clean Water Act.
 The Environmental Protection Agency (EPA) issued stormwater regulations for large cities in 1990 and for other communities in 1999.
 The permits require local governments to operate stormwater management programs, covering both construction of new buildings and facilities, and maintenance of their existing municipal drainage networks.
-For new construction projects, many municipalities require builders to obtain approval of the site drainage system along with the structural plans.
+For new construction projects, many municipalities require builders to obtain approval of the site drainage system and structural plans.
 State government facilities, such as roads and highways, are also subject to the stormwater management regulations.